The Disappeared (Northern Ireland)

 The Disappeared were 17 individuals from Northern Ireland who are believed to have been abducted, killed, and secretly buried during the Troubles, primarily by Irish republican paramilitaries.
-On 27 April 1999, the British and Irish governments established the Independent Commission for the Location of Victims’ Remains (ICLVR) to recover their bodies.
-The Commission operates on a confidential basis and focuses solely on locating and returning the remains to victims’ families.
+On 27 April 1999, the British and Irish governments established the Independent Commission for the Location of Victims' Remains (ICLVR) to recover their bodies.
+The Commission operates on a confidential basis and focuses solely on locating and returning the remains to victims' families.

 While the ICLVR investigates only the 17 individuals formally designated as the Disappeared, other cases with similar characteristics have been noted in public discourse.
-These include Lisa Dorrian and Gareth O’Connor, whose disappearances occurred after the Troubles and are not within the Commission’s official mandate.
+These include Lisa Dorrian and Gareth O'Connor, whose disappearances occurred after the Troubles and fall outside the Commission's official mandate.

 Background

-During the Troubles in Northern Ireland, a number of individuals were abducted, killed, and secretly buried by paramilitary groups — a practice that came to be known as "disappearing".
+During the Troubles in Northern Ireland, a number of individuals were abducted, killed, and secretly buried by paramilitary groups – a practice that came to be known as "disappearing".
 While some groups have acknowledged responsibility for certain cases, others remain unresolved, with no formal admission and only circumstantial evidence suggesting involvement.
-In 1999, following the Good Friday Agreement of 10 April 1998 and its implementation on 2 December 1999, the British and Irish governments established the Independent Commission for the Location of Victims’ Remains (ICLVR) to recover the bodies of those who had been secretly buried.
+Following the Good Friday Agreement on 10 April 1998 and its implementation on 2 December 1999, the British and Irish governments established the Independent Commission for the Location of Victims' Remains (ICLVR) to recover the bodies of those who had been secretly buried.
 The Commission operates on a strictly confidential basis, relying on information provided by members of the public and former paramilitary groups.
 Its findings cannot be used in legal proceedings, and its sole purpose is to locate and return the remains of the Disappeared to their families.

 Of the 17 individuals investigated by the ICLVR, all were Irish Catholics (Jean McConville was a Protestant convert).
-Jean McConville was the only woman among them; the rest were men.
-Most are believed to have been abducted and killed by Irish republican paramilitaries.
+McConville was the only woman among them; the rest were men.
 While the Provisional IRA admitted responsibility for several cases and provided varying levels of information about burial sites, one case, that of Seamus Ruddy, who was abducted in France in 1985, was attributed to the Irish National Liberation Army (INLA), a separate republican paramilitary group.
-As of March 2025, the remains of four victims have yet to be recovered.
+As of March 2025, the remains of four victims had yet to be recovered.